NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ## 5.5 Rigs

 Normally, newbies don’t have enough Scan Strength, so two or more T1 Gravity Capacitor Upgrades shall be fitted.
-After enough skills have been trained, those Gravity Capacitor Upgrades could be changed into Signal Focusing Kit or Low Friction Nozzle Joints or any other rigs (e.g. Hyperspatial Velocity Optimizer).
+After enough skills have been trained, those Gravity Capacitor Upgrades could be changed into Signal Focusing Kit or Low Friction Nozzle Joints or any other Rigs (e.g. Hyperspatial Velocity Optimizer).
 <br>T2 Rigs need normally more Calibration, so simulate first before fitting the Rigs.

 |Name                                    |Price in ISK|Bonus|